Free Economy Shipping Orders $50+

 Hip Dysplasia

-Hip dysplasia is a common problem in all pit bulls.
-This medical condition causes their hip bone to move out of its socket which can create an awkward position of the bone.
-Depending on its severity, it could cause problems such as limping to complete lameness in their legs.
+Hip dysplasia is a common problem in all Pit Bulls.
+This medical condition causes the hip bone to move out of its socket, which can create an awkward position of the bone.
+Depending on its severity, it could cause problems, such as limping to complete lameness in their legs.
 While this is usually caused by age or an injury, it can also sometimes be due to a genetic condition.
 This condition can be fixed with the help of surgery and various types of medications.

 Diet of a Blue Nose Pitbull

-A blue nose pit bull needs to have a diet that is heavy in protein, such as with chicken, turkey, and beef.
-These meats will not only help to keep their bones and muscles strong, but provide them with plenty of energy as well.
+A Blue Nose Pit Bull needs to have a diet that is heavy in protein, such as chicken, turkey, and beef.
+These types of meats will not only help to keep their bones and muscles strong but provide them with plenty of energy as well.

 blue nose pitbull